 - Mute Unknown Callers

 Here is the full explanation again: The function was originally implemented under iOS 13 with the help of “Siri Intelligence”.
 This is intended to help iPhone users generally against spam calls – third-party solutions are therefore no longer necessary.
 If “Siri Intelligence” is activated, different types of calls can be filtered.
 Siri compares the incoming phone number with the contacts, messages and emails – if the number is known there, the call is put through.
 All other calls, including anonymous ones, are automatically forwarded to voicemail.
-The number of robocalls has increased massively in recent years - the feature should become even more popular.
-Please note: However, if you have made an emergency call, "Silence unknown callers" will be deactivated for 24 hours so that everyone can reach your iPhone.
+The number of robocalls has increased dramatically in recent years—this feature should gain even more popularity.
+Please note: However, if you make an emergency call, "Silence Unknown Callers" will be deactivated for 24 hours, so everyone can access your iPhone.
 (Photo by DimaBerlin / Bigstockphoto)